Indulux Technologies - Induction Lighting Innovators - Library

 Induction Lighting - Frequently asked Questions (FAQ)

 How does Magnetic Induction Lighting work?
 Why do Magnetic Induction Lamps last so long?
 How does Induction Lighting save energy and money?
 Is Induction Lighting environmental friendly?
-What are the two main types of Induction Lamps?
+What are the main types of Induction Lamps?
 Are dedicated fixtures required for Induction Lamps?
 Are Induction Lamp fixtures affected by temperature?
-Where can Induction Light be used?
+Where can Induction Lights be used?

 Induction Lighting - Frequently Asked Questions (FAQ)